lblod/app-decide/README.md

       DCR_DISABLE_DELTA_INGEST: false
 ```

-Note: the AI services (used in the other use cases) will be made configurable to directly work with OSLO-compliant data
+Note: the AI services (used in the other use cases) will be configurable so they can directly work with OSLO-compliant data

 #### OParl (Freiburg)